-Test Transmission Unique to Primary and Secondary Receivers:
+Independent Test Transmission to Primary and Secondary Receivers:

 Set Ethernet section [026] to (FF); [027] to (FF).
-Set cellular section [028] to (FF); [029] to (FF).

-- The module will send periodic test transmissions to each receiver independently, with no backups. - If the test transmission fails to any of the programmed receivers, an FTC trouble will be generated.
+- The module will send periodic test transmissions to each receiver independently, with no backups. - If the test transmission fails to any of the programmed receivers, an FTC trouble will be generated

-Alternate Test Transmission:
+Alternating Test Transmission: